alkamauss/content/README.md

 ---
 ```

-Replace the value of `name:` with your own name (or the post's author if you're opening a PR for someone else).
-If it's your first time writing, you can add your own avatar image into [`assets/profile`](assets/profile) folder, and reference it in `img:`.
-Otherwise, just reference the avatar image file again.
-Finally, replace the link in `link:` with any link you want to point readers when clicking your avatar image.
+- `name:` is the name of the author
+- `img:` is the path to the author's avatar image in the [`assets/profile`](assets/profile) directory
+- `link:` is the link to the author's profile or any other social link

 ***